Wamiqa Gabbi: Critical recognition in streaming (2020–2023)

 In May, Gabbi featured once again in the Modern Love franchise for its Tamil iteration, Modern Love Chennai; she cited her aspiration to collaborate with director Thiagarajan Kumararaja as the primary reason for accepting the project.
 She portrayed a woman tasked with helping her ex-boyfriend (played by PB) recover his memory following a car accident, the segment that Firstpost's Bhuvanesh Chandar considered the series' highlight.
+The following month, Gabbi reunited with Bhardwaj for their third collaboration in Charlie Chopra & the Mystery of Solang Valley, a thriller series adapted from Agatha Christie's The Sittaford Mystery.
+Based on the character of Trefusis, she described the role she described as "my most ambitious yet" and spent two months preparing for it.
+The series required her to break the fourth wall, a technique which she modelled after Phoebe Waller-Bridge's character in Fleabag.
+Citing the series as one of Bhardwaj's weaker projects, Mashable India's Sanyukta Thakare thought that the project's poor writing had constrained Gabbi's performance, but still felt that she showed potential in the series' more emotional scenes.